 What Is Ergonomics?

-Use this list to remind yourself to pay attention to how you're sitting.
-Post it near your desk where you interact with your computer and other equipment.
-(See related article: "Ergonomic Checklist" for tips on how to use ergonomics in these areas.)
+Use the following list to remind yourself to pay attention to how you're sitting.
+Post it near your desk where you interact with your computer and other equipment:

 - Line of Sight